Positively Using Stress to Increase Concentration and Performance

 Your best parenting happens when you can respond to your kids from a place of calm confidence.
 Your worst parenting moments occur when your stress boils over into an angry response.

-Practicing and Preparing
+Practicing and Preparing To Handle Stressful Situations

 The more you’ve practiced and prepared for a situation, the more likely you are to give your best performance.
 My son’s TaeKwonDo instructor often spoke to the students about the importance of preparing for the tests.
 Each belt level test involved reciting Korean vocabulary, being able to state the meaning of the belt level plus being able to execute the forms and break boards.